Jump to contentJump to page navigation: previous page [access key p]/next page [access key n]

 baseInsertService {servicename}

-Activate the given service via systemctl.
+Activates the specified service via systemctl.

 baseRemoveService {servicename}

-Deactivate the given service via systemctl.
+Deactivates the specified service via systemctl.

 baseService {servicename} {on|off}

-Example to enable the sshd service on boot:
+The following example enables the sshd service on boot:

 baseService sshd on